seek-oss/braid-design-system/.changeset/smooth-insects-explain.md

 A `radius` prop can now be specified to round the corners of the container.
 The supported radii are `none` (default) and `standard`.

-Responsive values are supported, e.g. `['none', 'standard']`.
-This enables cards edges to be softened on larger screens, but squared all should they run full bleed on smaller devices.
+Responsive values are supported, e.g. `['none', 'standard']`, allowing you to add rounded corners on larger screens but omit them when they run full-bleed on smaller devices.

 **EXAMPLE USAGE:**
 ```jsx